Phil Gold

 The information in the From field defaults to the person who created the Alert.
 This can also be changed, but it requires intervention from a system admin.

 In the Users field, you can add individuals, SharePoint groups and Active Directory security groups, just like the stock Alerts.
 But, you can also add users dynamically.
 This example has an “Employee” field selected, which is a Person/Group field in the list.
 Infowise will extract that information from the individual record and use it to specify the recipient, meaning your outgoing Alerts are very specifically targeted towards the right people.
+The selected column doesn't even have to be a Person/Group column.
+It can be any column that contains email addresses.
+And if you choose a lookup column, you can then selecta Person/Group column from the lookup list.
+For instance, you select a Department and the alert goes out to the manager of that department!

 And see that E-mail addresses field?
 You can add any valid e-mail address, whether the recipient is part of your company or not.
 Pretty impressive, right?